Stanford prison experiment: Wednesday, August 18: Day 4

 Witnessing that guards were dividing prisoners based on their good or rebellious behavior, the inmates started to distance themselves from one another.
 Rioters believed that other prisoners were snitches and vice versa.
 Other prisoners considered the rebels as a threat to the status quo since they wanted to have their sleeping cots and clothes again.

 Prisoner 819

 "Prisoner 819" began showing symptoms of distress and began crying in his cell.
 A priest was brought in to speak with him, but the young man refused to talk with him and instead asked for a medical doctor.
 After hearing him cry, Zimbardo reassured him of his actual identity and removed the prisoner.
 When "Prisoner 819" was speaking with Zimbardo, the guards cajoled the remaining inmates to loudly and repeatedly decry that "819 did a bad thing".
-"Prisoner 819" broke down immensely as he heard them calling him "bad".
+"Prisoner 819" broke down as he heard them calling him "bad".
 Zimbardo released 819 and gave him his pay.